The biggest running sports

 This Formula 1 championship consists of a series of races in different countries including Canada, Monaco, France, Belgium, Italy, Singapore and Japan, just to name a few!

-Each race usually lasts around two hours with cars reaching speeds in excess of 200 miles per hour on some tracks!
+Each race usually lasts about two hours with cars reaching speeds of over 200 miles per hour on some tracks!

-Spectators come from far and wide to cheer on their favorite drivers as they fight for points to win the drivers' championship each season!
+Spectators come from all over to cheer on their favorite drivers as they battle for points to win drivers' championships each season!

-Finally, there is no doubt that the Kentucky Derby stands out from every other horse racing event out there.
+Ultimately, there is no doubt that the Kentucky Derby stands out from all other horse racing events out there.

-Since 1875, this premier Thoroughbred horse race has been held each year at Churchill Downs Racetrack in Louisville, Kentucky, and has captivated audiences around the world, who tune in to watch the “Most Exciting Two Minutes in Sport” take place every month of May!
+Since 1875, this premier thoroughbred horse race has been held annually at Churchill Downs Racetrack in Louisville, Kentucky, and captivates audiences around the world who tune in to watch “the most exciting two minutes in sports” unfold each May!

 With rich traditions like drinking mint juleps and wearing fancy hats – it’s no wonder so many are drawn to this iconic event year after year!